c-a0/textgrid-to-csv/README.md

 Syllable: The syllable text

-Metric Absolute: How many beats into the song the syllable is
+Metric Absolute: The starting time for the syllable's metric interval

 Micro Absolute: The starting time for the syllable's microtiming interval